jawardell/grapefinder/README.md

 ## Classifying and Counting Grapes using the Support Vector Machine Model and Feature Detection
+This was a group research project that I participated in.
+It was completed at Carnagie Mellon University's [OurCS](http://www.cs.cmu.edu/ourcs/Team_Leaders_and_Projects.html "OurCS") 2017.
 We used MATLAB CV tools' `imfindcircles()` to find grapes in a database of grape photos.
 We classified grapes through a human-trained SVM ML model which used image features as classifiers.

 ### How the Script Works